mresseger/test-tutorial/README.md

 This repo will just be to test push/pull and make sure everything works

 ## Setting Up
-1. Fork the repo (are we doing this?.
+1. Fork the repo.
 Repo stands for "repository".

 ## Option 1: Using GitHub Desktop
 1. Download <a href = https://desktop.github.com/ >Github for Desktop</a>